Local-global principle and integral Tate conjecture for certain varieties: Introduction

-One of the main theorems of this article is the following. \begin{thm} Let $X$ be a smooth projective geometrically rational surface defined over the function field $\FF_q(B)$ of a smooth projective curve $B$.
+One of the main theorems of this article (to be proved in Section \ref{proof}) is the following. \begin{thm} Let $X$ be a smooth projective geometrically rational surface defined over the function field $\FF_q(B)$ of a smooth projective curve $B$ defined over a finite field $\FF_q$.
 Then Conjectures \ref{conj:E}, and hence \ref{conj:CT1} and \ref{conj:CT2} hold true for $X$ . \end{thm}

-By a happy coincidence, we deduce a corollary for rational points. \begin{thm} Let $X$ be a del Pezzo surface of degree $4$ defined over a global function field of odd characteristic.
-Then Brauer-Manin obstruction is the only obstruction for Hasse principle for rational points on $X$ to hold. \end{thm}
+By a happy coincidence, we deduce a corollary for rational points (to be proved in Section \ref{proof}). \begin{thm} Let $X$ be a del Pezzo surface of degree $4$ defined over a global function field of odd characteristic.
+Then the Brauer-Manin obstruction is the only obstruction for the Hasse principle for rational points on $X$ to hold. \end{thm}

-\begin{proof} If there is a rational point everywhere locally and satisfies the Brauer-Manin constraint, there is a zero cycle of degree $1$ over the function field by Theorem \ref{thm:zerocycle}.
-A del Pezzo surface of degree $4$ is a complete intersection of $2$ quadrics in $\PP^4$.
-Such a complete intersection has a rational point if and only if it has an odd degree $0$-cycle \cite{Brumer_CI22}.
-Hence we have the result. \end{proof}

-\begin{rem} One is also interested to study weak approximation for rational points on a del Pezzo surface of degree $4$.
-For a del Pezzo surface of degree $4$ over a number field, assuming that there is a rational point, Salberger and Skorobogatov\cite{SS1991} prove that the Brauer-Manin obstruction is the only obstruction to weak approximation.
-As the author has been informed by Colliot-Th\'el\`ene, essentially the same argument also proves that over a global function field of odd characteristic, Brauer-Manin obstruction is the only obstruction to weak approximation once there is a rational point.
-In characteristic $2$, some partial results are contained in the joint work of the author with Letao Zhang \cite{WACubicGlobal}. \end{rem}

-We finish this section with some previously known results.
-There is a vast literature on the local-global principles for zero-cycles/rational points on geometrically rational surfaces.
-Let us only mention a few relevant results and refer the readers to survey articles such as \cite{WittenbergRationalPointSurvey} etc. for a more comprehensive list.

-Colliot-Th\'el\`ene proved Conjecture \ref{conj:E} holds for ruled surfaces defined over number fields \cite{CT_zero_cycle_ruled}.
-The global function field version for ruled surfaces is proved by Parimala-Suresh \cite{Parimala_Suresh_ruled}, whose proof depends on the computation of degree $3$ unramified cohomology and also establishes the integral Tate conjecture for conic bundle over surfaces defined over finite fields.
-An interesting example of cubic surfaces of the form $(f+tg=0)\subset \PP^3 \times \AAA^1_t$ is studied by Colliot-Th\'el\`ene-Swinnerton-Dyer \cite{CTSDPencil}.
-In addition to proving that Hasse-principle for zero cycles holds for cubic surfaces of this form, they also prove that the existence of rational points is equivalent to the existence of a zero cycle of degree $1$ for such surfaces.